-The Corporation expanded its focus from a lending-oriented credit platform to an alternative asset management platform in the United States.
-Through its subsidiaries, the Corporation acquired certain investment management contracts and/or the economic benefit thereof thereby providing a growing stream of asset management fee income.
+Beginning in 2020, the Corporation expanded its focus from a lending-oriented credit platform to an alternative asset management platform in the United States.
+Through its subsidiaries, the Corporation acquired certain investment management contracts and/or the economic benefit thereof, thereby providing a growing stream of asset management fee income.

-On October 30, 2020, the Corporation entered into the SCIM Services Agreement with SCIM pursuant to which the Corporation provides certain administrative services to SCIM in respect of ACIF.
+On October 30, 2020, SCIM, an affiliate of BC Partners, purchased certain assets from Resource America, Inc. and became the investment adviser of ACIF pursuant to the ACIF Advisory Agreement.
+In connection with the acquisition, the Corporation agreed to advance to SCIM the amount of up to \$15.0 million to be used by SCIM to fund the \$13.0 million purchase price pursuant to the SCIM Facility.
+On closing of the acquisition, the Corporation advanced \$12.0 million to SCIM pursuant to the SCIM Facility with a balance of up to an additional \$3.0 million available for subsequent advances, and the Corporation entered into the SCIM Services Agreement with SCIM, pursuant to which the Corporation provides certain administrative services to SCIM in respect of ACIF.
 On December 17, 2020, the SCIM Services Agreement was amended to be between the Corporation's wholly-owned subsidiary, US Holdings, and SCIM.
 Under the SCIM Services Agreement, in exchange for the administrative services provided, SCIM will pay to US Holdings, on a quarterly basis, an amount equal to the aggregate base management and incentive fees received by SCIM from ACIF in respect of such quarter, net of debt service, a quarterly fee to be retained by SCIM comprised of a specified amount, plus an allocable portion of the compensation of SCIM's investment professionals in connection with their performance of investment advisory services for ACIF (collectively, the "Retained Benefits").
 In addition, SCIM will be reimbursed by US Holdings quarterly for certain expenses it incurs in connection with the investment advisory services provided to ACIF.
 Pursuant to this arrangement, US Holdings will receive the net economic benefit derived by SCIM under the ACIF Advisory Agreement, subject to the holdback of the Retained Benefits and expense reimbursements.